alejogrande/tenis_club_flutter/README.md

 A new Flutter project.

-A new Flutter project with [Marvel Comics api](https://developer.marvel.com/).

 - This app is intended for tennis court administrators to handle reservation requests.
 - I used [flutter_bloc](https://pub.dev/packages/flutter_bloc) package for State Management.
 - I used clean architecture